 If you got in a car accident on private property, you can call the police, but they won’t be able to take an accident report.
 If the other person involved refuses to take the blame for the accident and get your damage fixed by their insurance, your only option will be to file a legal claim.

-Even if you are filing a police report, it’s a smart idea to document the damage on your own as well.
+Even if you are filing a police report, it’s a smart idea to document the damage on your own.

 Take pictures of your car, the other involved vehicle or vehicles, the surrounding area, and any obstacles that might have been involved, such as debris in the road.
 These may come in handy when dealing with insurance companies.

-Its also a good idea to get the other drivers’ names and insurance information, as well as the name and phone number of the police officer who is filing the report.
-Your insurance company might want some of this info, and it will also come in handy if you have questions for the officer later on.
+It’s also a good idea to get the other drivers’ names and insurance information, as well as the name and phone number of the police officer filing the report.
+Your insurance company might want some of this info, which will also come in handy if you have questions for the officer later.

 If You are Denied Compensation for the Fender Bender, Get Help.